 const Rml::DecoratorInstancerInterface& interface) = 0;

 InstanceDecorator() will be called whenever a decorator needs to be created using this instancer.
-It is passed with name, the name the decorator was created with, properties, the dictionary of the properties the RCSS rules defined for the decorator (see below), and interface, an interface for querying the current document state, such as for retrieving sprites.
+It is passed with name, the name the decorator was created with, properties, the dictionary of the properties the RCSS rules defined for the decorator (see below), and interface, an interface to help construct any resources needed by the decorator such as for constructing textures and retrieving sprites.

 Defining the decorator’s properties